Barnez299/covid19/README.md

 ## Notes on improving code:
--- Some data points are empty i.e. Null - use of json stringify methods to improve code -- Do some homework on how to Parse Json Data Null or NAN -- Review Code in app.js
+###Some data points are empty i.e. Null - use of json stringify methods to improve code
+###Do some homework on how to Parse Json Data Null or NAN
+###Review Code in app.js